 Many reading impaired people have difficulty reading normal black on white text with normal fluency, comfort and comprehension.
-Some of the reasons are mentioned in our articles on Reading Impairment and on Vision.

 After the introduction, this article reads like a blog, with the more recent updates at the top.